fortran01/auth-concepts-flask-demo/README.md

 - Multi-factor Authentication (MFA)
 - Centralized user management dashboard
 - Detailed authentication logs and analytics
+- API authentication with audience and scope support
+- Machine-to-Machine authentication for server communication

 For more information, refer to the [Auth0 Setup Guide](auth0_setup_guide.md).